My Plan for Sutton, Cheam & Worcester Park

 5. Take HGVs off residential roads surrounding Kimpton Park

 6. A new GP surgery on the Sutton Hospital site

 I have lived in Sutton for 28 years, building a small business and raising a family.
 Both my children were born in St Helier Hospital and educated in Sutton schools.
 I understand the local issues that concern you because I shop in the same shops and drive on the same roads.

 A regular volunteer at St Helier Hospital, a school governor, a governor at SCOLA and a former Councillor in Sutton, I have a record of standing up for local people.

-Thank you to all those who supported my election campaign.
-I am determined to provide the people of Sutton with a strong voice in Westminster.
+I remain determined to provide the people of Sutton with a strong voice in Westminster.

 The Sutton Job Centre is being moved to Wallington as the lease is coming to an end on their current site.